Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-protech/TASKS.md

 ***
 * List of your company's primary activities divided into engineering activities and operations activities:

 **Engineering:** engineers must gain an understanding of all the issues surrounding the particular design of creating protesis.
 It includes activities intense in cognitive non-routine tasks.
-For instance, all the task related with technology development such as R&D, product design, process development and prototyping .
+Indeed, the primary activity of engineers is related to carry out all the task previous to apply Additive manufacturign (AM).
+In other words, all the task related with technology development such as R&D, product design, process development and prototyping .
 It is very important to develop, try and analyze some different prototypes before designing and producing the definitive prosthesis.

 **Operations activities:** it comprises all routine and manual tasks.
 For example, it includes setting up tools, machines, handling inventory, assembling products, fixing, brazing, manufacturing lead products, heat materials, producing advanced composite materials and so on.
 ***